PedanticHacker/ReChess/README.md

     - **PySide6**, by executing the command `pip install PySide6`
     - **python-chess**, by executing the command `pip install chess`

-Alternatively, install **PySide6** and **python-chess** with the pip package manager in your command-line interface with admin privileges within ReChess's top-level directory by executing this command:
+Alternatively, you can also install **PySide6** and **python-chess** with the *pip* package manager in your command-line interface within ReChess's top-level directory, then execute this command:

 ```bash
 pip install -r requirements.txt